rx-angular/rx-angular/libs/template/README.md

 had any changes whatsoever / in the first place.

-While this approach is pretty convenient to use, since the rendering gets brute forced on any change, making REALLY sure anything gets re-rendered.
+While this approach is pretty convenient to use, since the rendering gets brute-forced on any change, making REALLY sure anything gets re-rendered.
 Heavy dynamic and interactive UIs suffer pretty bad from `zone.js ChangeDetection`.
-This can lean to very bad performance or even unusable applications.
+This can lead to very bad performance or even unusable applications.
-Furthermore, it turns out the `async` pipe does not work in zone-less environments as well as many third party software aswell.
+Furthermore, it turns out the `async` pipe does not work in zone-less environments as well as many third party software as well.

 The comprehensive toolset of `@rx-angular/template` solves most of those issues with or without `zone.js`.